Jardín Antioquia

 • Traditional coffee village with a cozy village square, in the middle of beautiful nature

-• There is a lot of choice in hotels and hostels in Jardín, from beautiful colonial hotels in the center to accommodations in the middle of nature.
+• There are many hotels and hostels in Jardín, from beautiful colonial hotels in the center to gorgeous accommodations in the middle of nature.
 Check your options for hotels in Jardín here.

-• ⇒ Hoteltip: Gulupa ecolodge, a lodge in the midst of nature, with the luxury of a jacuzzi.
+• ⇒ Hoteltip: Gulupa ecolodge, a lodge in the midst of nature, with the luxury of a jacuzzi and cool activities such as ziplining

 • Here you can read more tips for Jardín